-The one positive to take away from the recent UK legislation is that at least users aren't criminalised for possession.
-The well-documented benefits of decriminalisation don't need to be explored here, although it is worth noting that the Drug Policy Alliance highlights the following:
+The positive aspect of the Psychedelic Substances Act is that users are not criminalised for possession.
+The well-documented benefits of decriminalisation need not be explored here, although it is worth noting that the Drug Policy Alliance highlights the following:

-- Reducing the number of people arrested; - Reducing the number of people incarcerated; - Increasing uptake into drug treatment; - Reducing criminal justice costs and redirecting resources from criminal justice to health systems; - Redirecting law enforcement resources to prevent serious and violent crime; - Diminishing unjust racial disparities in drug law enforcement and sentencing, incarceration and related health characteristics and outcomes; - Minimizing the social exclusion of people who use drugs, and creating a climate in which they are less fearful of seeking and accessing treatment, utilizing harm reduction services and receiving HIV/AIDS services; - Improving relations between law enforcement and the community; and - Protecting people from the wide-ranging and debilitating consequences of a criminal conviction (69).
+- Reducing the number of people arrested; - Reducing the number of people incarcerated; - Increasing uptake into drug treatment; - Reducing criminal justice costs and redirecting resources from criminal justice to health systems; - Redirecting law enforcement resources to prevent serious and violent crime; - Diminishing unjust racial disparities in drug law enforcement and sentencing, incarceration and related health characteristics and outcomes; - Minimizing the social exclusion of people who use drugs, and creating a climate in which they are less fearful of seeking and accessing treatment, utilizing harm reduction services and receiving HIV/AIDS services; - Improving relations between law enforcement and the community; and - Protecting people from the wide-ranging and debilitating consequences of a criminal conviction (68).

-Whilst the decision not to criminalise possession is laudable, it does create a strange inconsistency with other drug laws; police will still have to take everyone to the station to test drugs.
-Anyone can say that in their possession is an NPS, so everyone will need to be processed, and illicit drug users have just found an easy way to try to escape conviction for possession of a controlled substance by simply claiming that it is an NPS.
-The new approach is a welcome step in the right direction, but it doesn't make sense in principle or in terms of the practicalities of enforcement, until this positive change is extended to all drug use.
+Whilst the decision not to criminalise possession is laudable, it does create a strange inconsistency with other drug laws: the police will still have to take everyone to the station to test drugs.
+Anyone can say that in their possession is an NPS, so everyone will need to be processed, and illicit drug users may try to escape conviction for possession of a controlled substance by claiming that it is an NPS.
+The new approach is a welcome step in the right direction, but it does not make sense in principle, or in terms of the practicalities of enforcement, until this positive change is extended to all drug use.